 In recent years I have also become aware that spirituality can easily be an escape too.
 In fact, it often is.
 And yet, when I tell myself that is wrong, and take it as true, that too is a false belief.
 There is nothing wrong with escapes.
 It is a stepping stone.
 An expression of human life.
 A safety when no other option is open to us.
 (Because other options are not familiar to us, or do not appear to us because of our limiting beliefs.)
 It is one of the ways the universe or life is exploring itself.
 A part of the terrain we humans can explore and become familiar with.
 I see it as an invitation for others to notice and inquire into their beliefs about escapes.
 And it can be an invitation for us all to take a closer look at what is really going on behind those actions.

 Now, my idea of going out these days is getting a group of friends together, going on a boat ride through the Amsterdam canals, then grabbing a pizza.
 I still go to concerts, I just don’t need to stay out until 4 a.m.
 I go for coffee dates and have cake instead of a cocktail every other night.
 And from time to time I enjoy a good G&T in the late afternoon or some bubbles, and yes, I still get tipsy and sing along with Rihanna and have a dress-up party.

 Life is a Party once you realise It is

 So, whatever your ‘escape’ is today, see it as it presents itself….
 I have decided that my container is so big that I can do all that I feel drawn to doing for whatever reason, but with true conviction that it’s for my highest good and all involved.
-That the actions I take, whatever that might be, being the most loving thing I can do at that moment for my mind, body and heart.
-Only then do I release myself of judgement, guilt and shame, but most of all justification to me or anybody.
+That the actions I take, whatever that might be, being the most loving thing I can do at that moment for my mind, body, and heart.
+Only then do I release me of judgment, guilt, and shame, but most of all justification to me or anybody.

 Want to know more about a private or group session, connect with me here.